DoubleHelixApp/doublehelixapp.github.io/docs/advanced-topics.md

 ## Reference genome

-In some cases, WGSE-NG needs to access the reference genome that was used to create an alignment-map file.
-Since this information is not contained in an alignment-map file, WGSE-NG needs to guess it.
-This document explains how WGSE-NG solves this problem and what can go wrong.
+In some cases, DoubleHelix needs to access the reference genome that was used to create an alignment-map file.
+Since this information is not contained in an alignment-map file, DoubleHelix needs to guess it.
+This document explains how DoubleHelix solves this problem and what can go wrong.

 ### Introduction
 The biggest hint for identifying the reference genome is the header of an alignment-map file.
 The header contains a list of sequences contained in the reference used to do the alignment.

-WGSE-NG solves the issue of identifying the reference by maintaining a list of meta-information about several reference genomes.
+DoubleHelix solves the issue of identifying the reference by maintaining a list of meta-information about several reference genomes.
 In this way, it can identify a reference if it's present in this list.
-The list can be modified and new references can be suggested by using this [GitHub issue template](https://github.com/WGSE-NG/WGSE-NG/issues/new?assignees=chaplin89&labels=reference&projects=&template=add-a-new-reference.md&title=%5BReference%5D+Please+add+a+new+reference) or by submitting a PR using the instruction below.
+The list can be modified and new references can be suggested by using this [GitHub issue template](https://github.com/DoubleHelixApp/DoubleHelix/issues/new?assignees=chaplin89&labels=reference&projects=&template=add-a-new-reference.md&title=%5BReference%5D+Please+add+a+new+reference) or by submitting a PR using the instruction below.

 The process is not perfect and it can potentially give incorrect information (see the section below to understand how it works).
 In this case, some actions may fail.
-Please feel free to open a [bug report](https://github.com/WGSE-NG/WGSE-NG/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=) if that happens.
+Please feel free to open a [bug report](https://github.com/DoubleHelixApp/DoubleHelix/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=) if that happens.

 ### How it works